 Here is a brief overview of our First UMC faith formation programs.

-Adults We offer adult discussion groups Sunday mornings at 8:45 and 11:00 AM.
-The topics will vary, but all of our studies engage adults to grow in their faith.
+We offer adult discussion groups Sunday mornings at 8:45 and 11:00 AM.
+The topics will vary, but all of our studies engage adults to continue to grow in their faith formation.
 We are always seeking to go deeper.
 We do this through sermon series during worship, Sunday morning classes, day and evening Bible studies during the week, and covenant groups on occasion.
 Learn more here.